rmetzler/HPI-IP-OAuth/README.md

 Integrating OAuth Protocol in HPI Identity Provider
 ===================================================

-_Abstract:_ People using very many different internet services today.
-It is hard for users to remember all these different usernames and passwords so they often use the same username and password on different sites.
-This is a security issue that protocols like OpenID an OAuth try to solve.
-By creating a single online identity and allowing 3rd party sites to authenticate users an identity provider is able to solve the security issue and enable single sign-on (SSO) above different websites.
+_Abstract:_ Today people are using many different internet services per day.
+It is hard for users to remember different usernames and passwords for every service they use so they often reuse the same username and password on different sites.
+This is a security issue that protocols like OpenID and OAuth try to solve.
+By creating a single online identity and allowing third party sites to authenticate users an identity provider is able to solve the security issue and enable single sign-on (SSO) above different websites.

 _Keywords:_ OAuth, SSO, online identity, identity provider, API security